alx2009/K197Control/K197control_protocol_specification.md

 Each measurement consists of 4 bytes, where each byte contains data from bit7 (MSB) to bit0 (LSB).
 When a new measurement rsult is available, the K197 will attempt to send it to the IEEE 488 bord using the gemini framing layer.

 When the K197 is measuring continuosly, it will send about 3 measurements every second.
 When the K197 is waiting for a trigger, an empty frame is sent instead (this is done so the IEEE 488 card can trigger the measurement and/or sned any other command to the K197).
-This emtpty is sent more frequently than 3 times a second, in this way the IEEE 488 can can trigger a measurement more quickly (see next session).
+This emtpty frame is sent more frequently than 3 times a second, in this way the IEEE 488 can can trigger a measurement more quickly (see next session).

 The format of the measurement data is described here: https://github.com/alx2009/K197Control/blob/main/K197control_measurements.md